FFFFFFFXXXXXXX/league_record/readme.md

 Closing the window doesn't stop LeagueRecord.
 In order to completely stop LeagueRecord you have to close it via the 'Quit' button in the tray menu.

+> [!NOTE]
+> In case LeagueRecord only records a black screen instead of the game try running the software as Admin.
+That should fix the Problem!

 ## Keyboard Shortcuts

 | Key                 | Function           |